serikatnewbie/serikatnewbie.github.io/data/blog/htb-cyberapocalypse-2024/forensics.md

 End Sub
 ```

-> the vb will generate mailform.js and encrypt it. but because of me being suck at re and i dont know why my office word wont generate the mailform.js, my teammate FlaB helped me solve this chall
+The vb will generate mailform.js and encrypt it. but because of me being suck at re and i dont know why my office word wont generate the mailform.js, my teammate FlaB helped me solve this chall
-> after successfully generating the mailform.js (he said he used excel macro), we try to decrypt the js file
+after successfully generating the mailform.js (he said he used excel macro), we try to decrypt the js file

 ```basic
 Function xorring(given_string() As Byte, length As Long) As Boolean